|

 the leg.
 The wound developed into the bone disease osteomyelitis,

-and almost cost Mickey his leg.
+and it almost cost Mickey his leg.
 Mickey's mother refused to let doctors

-remove his leg and transferred him to the crippled children's hospital
+remove his leg and transferred him to the Crippled Children's

 in Oklahoma City, where he received a brand-new wonder drug, penicillin.

-It saved his leg, but Mickey was plagued with leg problems for the remainder
+It saved his leg.
+However, Mickey was plagued with leg problems for the remainder

 of his life.